Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Triage of Gaia binaries

 Next, we opted to exclude systems with poorly constrained Thiele-Innes coefficients.
 A full description of these coefficients and the required formulae for using them to derive the angular semi-major axis can be found in \citet{halbwachs22}.
 We required, somewhat arbitrarily, that the quadratic mean of the relative uncertainty in $A$, $B$, $F$, and $G$ Thiele-Innes coefficients will be smaller than $3$, namely

 This step was taken to ensure that our classification probability estimates (see below) properly converge and left $\var{N_TI_filter}$ orbits in the cleaned sample.

-Finally, we opted to exclude targets with orbital periods longer than the timespan of the data analyzed by \gaia DR3.
-We, therefore, removed systems with orbital periods longer than 1000 days.
-We were eventually left with $\var{N_period_filter}$ systems in our cleaned sample, presented in Figure~\ref{fig:AMRF_sample}.
+Finally, we opted to exclude targets with orbital periods longer than the time span of the data analyzed by \gaia DR3.
+We, therefore, removed systems with orbital periods longer than $1000$ days.
+We were eventually left with $\var{N_period_filter}$ systems in our cleaned sample.
+This sample includes $16609$ \texttt{AstroSpectroSB1} orbital and $84771$ \texttt{Orbital} solutions.
+Our additional selection criteria, therefore, slightly favor \texttt{AstroSpectroSB1} solutions over \texttt{Orbital} ones.